-In case of North Sea and Eastern Arctic, two metiers were identified (OTB_DEF>120_0_0, one in ICES area I&II, and one in area IV).
-Poland asks for derogation from sampling that metier (point III.C.6).
+In case of North Sea and Eastern Arctic, one metier were identified (OTB\DEF\>120\0\0) in both ICES area I&II and area IV.
+Poland asks for derogation from sampling metier in area IV (point III.C.6).